Crimean Tatar dialects

-The Crimean Tatar language consists of three dialects.
-The standard language is written in the middle dialect (bağçasaray, orta yolaq), which is part of the Kipchak-Cuman sub-branch.
-There is also the southern dialect, also known as the coastal dialect (yalıboyu, cenübiy), which is in the Oghuz sub-branch, and the northern dialect, also known as the Nogai dialect (noğay, çöl, şimaliy), which is in the Kipchak-Nogai sub-branch.

-Crimean Tatar has a unique position among the Turkic languages, because its three "dialects" belong to three different (sub)groups of Turkic.
-This makes the classification of Crimean Tatar as a whole difficult.
+Although distant from the Turkic language Urheimat, due to its unique history, Crimea has served as a contact zone between the Kipchak and Oghuz branches of the Turkic language family.
+Centuries of interaction and migration—involving Kipchak Turks from the Golden Horde and the Crimean Khanate to the north, and Oghuz speakers from the Ottoman Empire to the south—resulted in a north-to-south dialect continuum.
+Traditionally, this complex continuum is simplified into three dialects based on degree of Kipchak to Oghuz influence: northern, central, and southern.
+The standard language is derived from the central dialect.

 Middle dialect

-The middle dialect is spoken in the Crimean Mountains by the sedentary Tat Tatars (should not be confused with the Tat people which speak an Iranic language).
-Because its speakers comprise a relative majority of Crimean Tatar speakers, the written language is based on the middle dialect.
+The middle dialect was traditionally spoken in the urban heartland of the Khanate from Bakhchysarai to Staryi Krym, and its surrounding countryside, known as the foothills.

-Standard Crimean Tatar and its middle dialect are classified as a language of the Cuman (кыпчакско-половецкая) subgroup of the Kipchak languages and the closest relatives are Karachay-Balkar, Karaim, Krymchak, Kumyk, Urum and extinct Cuman.
+Standard Crimean Tatar and the middle dialect it is derived from are classified as a language of the Cuman (кыпчакско-половецкая) subgroup of the Kipchak languages and the closest relatives are Karachay-Balkar, Karaim, Krymchak, Kumyk, Urum and extinct Cuman.
 The middle dialect, although thought to be of Kipchak-Cuman origin, combines elements of both Cuman and Oghuz languages.

 The Cuman language arrived in Crimea with the first Turkic invasions of Crimea by Cumans and Pechenegs in the 11th Century.
 The Cuman language as it developed in Crimea is thought to have been the lingua franca of the Crimean Khanate.